 Missouri funds from 2004 road measure don’t pay debt service

-JEFFERSON CITY, Mo.
-(AP) _ An Associated Press analysis has found that a 2004 ballot initiative hasn’t generated as much money as projected for Missouri roads and bridges.
+JEFFERSON CITY, Mo. – An Associated Press analysis has found that a 2004 ballot initiative hasn’t generated as much money as projected for Missouri roads and bridges.

 Constitutional Amendment 3 shifted vehicle sales tax revenues away from the state general fund to a new account for highway bonds.
 But the Department of Transportation had to tap its regular road funds to help pay the Amendment 3 debt in 10 of the past 12 years.